cheungdzinyung/address/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 This project will require [Node.js](https://nodejs.org/en/) to be installed to run.
 Please ensure you have installed the latest stable version onto your computer before running the application.
+[Yarn](https://yarnpkg.com/) is also suggested to be used as the package manager.

 To install the project, please clone this repository into your local computer by running the following command in your terminal: